Frequently asked questions

 What is a volunteer?

-A volunteer is someone who freely gives their time and skills to a not-for-profit organisation in order to help further its goals.
+A volunteer is someone who freely gives their time and skills in order to help further its goals.
 Volunteers are unpaid, but, are highly regarded for the contribution that their skills and experience make to the Tasmanian Museum and Art Gallery.

 People choose to volunteer with us for a number of reasons, including: